fkorsa/PracticalGuideToSoftwareDevelopment/README.md

 # What's this?
-This repository contains a series of articles (or blogposts) explaining the basics of software development.
-Together, you could call them a "book".
-And you could call that book "Practical guide to software development".
+This book contains a series of articles (or blogposts) explaining the basics of software development.

 In my vocabulary, sofware development differs from computer science or from programming.
-Let's explain the nuance by defining their associated job titles:
+Here's the nuance:
 * Computer scientist: someone who writes algorithms.
 * Programmer: someone who programs a computer.
 * Software developer: someone who creates software.